 A Defining Characteristic of a Dickinson Education

-Dickinson prepares its graduates to be sustainability leaders.
-As students, they develop the competencies and dispositions for creating a sustainable world through knowing and doing: studying sustainability in the classroom and abroad, conducting research, advancing campus greening efforts, practicing sustainable living skills, working in internships, serving communities, and using the campus as a living laboratory in which to act on your ideas.
+Dickinson will prepare you to be a sustainability leader.
+You'll develop the competencies and dispositions for creating a sustainable world through knowing and doing: studying sustainability in the classroom and abroad, conducting research, advancing campus greening efforts, practicing sustainable living skills, working in internships, serving communities and using the campus as a living laboratory in which to act on your ideas.

-- Think critically about problems of improving the human condition equitably in this and future generations, while conserving environmental systems necessary to support healthy and vibrant societies;
+- Think critically about problems of improving the human condition equitably in this and future generations, while conserving environmental systems necessary to support healthy and vibrant societies

-- Solve problems by applying sustainability concepts and principles;
+- Solve problems by applying sustainability concepts and principles

 - Collaborate with others, working with and leading teams or groups to advance shared sustainability goals.